 Don’t want to eat your Brussels sprouts?
-Here are 24 recipes that will make them irresistibly good.
+Try them again.
+Here are 20+ recipes that will make them irresistibly good.

 Known for their ability to enhance DNA repair in cells and help block the continued growth of cancer cells, Brussels sprouts are one powerful member of the cabbage family.
 Best cooked by steaming, roasting, or boiling, and combined with a variety of spices and dressings, these vegetables make a fabulous base for casseroles and salads or work as a hearty side dish.